Snowball sampling: Advantages

-Snowball sampling can use in both alternative or complementary research methodology.
+Snowball sampling can be used in both alternative and complementary research methodologies.
 As an alternative methodology, when other research methods can not be employed, due to challenging circumstancing and when random sampling is not possible.
 As complementary methodology with other research methods to boost the quality and efficiency of research conduct and to minimize the sampling bias like quota sampling.